CascadeOS/CascadeOS/libraries/sdf/sdf.md

 The entry point to SDF that provides access to each of the specific data structures.

-Under normal circumstances this header would be at the start of an ELF section containing the entire SDF data.

 Due to the offsets contained in this header being unsigned the header must proceed all other data structures in memory.

-Aligned to `8` bytes.

 | offset | name | type | description |
 |:-|:-|:-:|:-|